NIGMS/Bulk-and-Single-Cell-RNAseq/README.md

 ####  - **Bulk RNA-Sequencing**
   - [Tutorial 1 Zebrafish Subset Data](Bulk_RNA-Seq_Tutorials/Bulk_RNA-Seq_Zebrafish/Tutorial_1_alignment_zebrafish.ipynb): This workflow uses a subset of reads with RSEM to generate read counts, and includes steps for data retrieval, read trimming, quality control, read mapping, and counting mapped reads.
 Data are copied from an AWS S3 bucket, and processed using Jupyter notebooks on SageMaker.

-   - [Tutorial 1b Zebrafish Full Data](Bulk_RNA-Seq_Tutorials/Bulk_RNA-Seq_Zebrafish/Tutorial_1_alignment_full_dataset_zebrafish.ipynb): This workflow uses the full dataset with RSEM to generate read counts, and includes steps for data retrieval, read trimming, quality control, read mapping, and counting mapped reads.
+   - [Tutorial 1B Zebrafish Full Data](Bulk_RNA-Seq_Tutorials/Bulk_RNA-Seq_Zebrafish/Tutorial_1B_alignment_full_dataset_zebrafish.ipynb): This workflow uses the full dataset with RSEM to generate read counts, and includes steps for data retrieval, read trimming, quality control, read mapping, and counting mapped reads.
 Data are downloaded from the Sequence Read Archive, and processed using Jupyter notebooks on SageMaker.

    - [Tutorial 2 Zebrafish DEG](Bulk_RNA-Seq_Tutorials/Bulk_RNA-Seq_Mouse/Tutorial_2_DEG_zebrafish.ipynb): This workflow starts with read count data and uses R/DESeq2 to generate a list of differentially expressed genes.
 Data are copied from an AWS S3 bucket, and processed using R-based workflows.

 ####  - **Small RNA-Sequencing**
    - [Tutorial 3 Zebrafish](Small_RNA-Seq_Tutorials/Small_RNA-Seq_Zebrafish/Tutorial_3_miRNA_zebrafish.ipynb): This workflow starts with read count data, and uses miRGeneDB annotation and R/DESeq2 for read mapping and expression analysis.
-Data are copied from an AWS S3 bucket, and processed using R-based workflows.

-####  - **Single Cell RNA-Sequencing**
-   - [Tutorial 4 Zebrafish](Single_Cell_RNA-Seq_Tutorials/Single_Cell_RNA-Seq_Zebrafish/Tutorial_4_scRNA-Seq_zebrafish.ipynb): This workflow starts with read count data, and uses R/seurat for data analysis.
 Data are copied from an AWS S3 bucket, and processed using R-based workflows.

 ### *C. elegans*